 - TMCC v.
 CTE 1 LLC et al. (D.N.J.): Represent Toyota Motor Credit Corporation in connection with litigation arising under credit agreements and guaranties.

 - Knight Capital Partners Corp. v.
 Henkel AG & Co.
 KGaA (E.D.
 Mich.): Represented Henkel AG & Co.
 KGaA in connection with litigation seeking upwards of $1 billion in damages for a claim arising from a “busted deal” relating to refinery cleaning technology.
 In granting summary judgment for defendants, the Court relied extensively on admissions obtained during Ms. Barday’s examination of plaintiff’s CEO, noting that the undisputed material facts established that there was not even “an agreement to agree,” foreclosing plaintiff’s claims.

 - North American Soccer League LLC v.
 Gulati et al. (N.Y.
 Comm.
 Div.): Represented certain directors of United States Soccer Federation in connection with action alleging breach of fiduciary duties arising from the Board’s denial of a Division II sanction for North American Soccer League.
 The Court granted the directors’ motions to dismiss in their entirety and awarded costs.

 - Mountain High Pinebrooke II v.
 Westport et al. (N.Y.
 Supreme Ct.): Represent Travelpro in connection with commercial lease dispute.

-Other Shareholder Litigation*
+Other Shareholder Matters*

 - NRG v.
 Exelon (S.D.N.Y.): Represented NRG in a Williams Act bench trial challenging the truthfulness of Exelon’s disclosures about Exelon’s then-pending hostile tender offer to NRG.
 Following conclusion of litigation, Exelon’s tender offer was rejected by NRG stockholders.